polly-code/polly-code.github.io/_posts/2024-11-12-quantization_of_neural_networks_2.md

 ![Workplace Image with Bounding Boxes](../images/nn_quant2/quantized_model_detection.png)

-The memory footprint of the quantized model is significantly smaller than the original model:
+The memory footprint of the quantized model is significantly smaller than that of the original model:

 ```python
 quantized_memory_footprint / original_memory_footprint